Comprehensive yet Focused

 Learn about the cost of attending at the "Be a Longhorn" website.
 The University of Texas at Austin is highly regarded as a major research university, with many of its colleges and departments ranking among the best in the nation.
 Surprisingly, it is one of the least expensive universities in the country.

 The Graduate Program

-Whether your objective is to become a professor at a university or a member of the professional advertising, community, graduate study in the Stan Richards School of Advertising & Public Relations is designed to meet your goals.
+Whether your objective is to become a professor at a university or a member of the professional advertising community, graduate study in the Stan Richards School of Advertising & Public Relations is designed to help you meet your goals.

-Graduate work in advertising may lead to the Master of Arts (M.A.) or the Doctor of Philosophy (Ph.D.).
+Graduate work in advertising may lead to a Master of Arts (M.A.) or a Doctor of Philosophy (Ph.D.).
 The candidate for a graduate degree completes specialized coursework in advertising as well as advanced-level coursework in one or more relevant subject areas.